-4.5.2 The associated graded structure

-The associated graded structure of wTF (still denoted A^{sw}) is the same as the associated graded for wTF^o but with the wen added as a generator (a degree 0 skeleton feature), and with extra relations describing the behaviour of the wen.
-Of course, the relations describing the interaction of wens with the other skeleton features (W^2 , TV, and CW) still apply, as well as the old $\overrightarrow{4T}$, TC, VI, CP, and RI relations.
+4.5.2.
+The projectivization.
+The projectivization of wTF (still denoted \mathcal{A}^{sw}) is the same as the projectivization for wTF^o but with the wen added as a generator (a degree 0 skeleton feature), and with extra relations describing the behaviour of the wen.
+Of course, the relations describing the interaction of wens with the other skeleton features (W^2 , TV, and CW) still apply, as well as the old RI, $\overrightarrow{4T}$, and TC relations.